openeyes/openeyes.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/r-eyedraw-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/r-eyedraw-lg.jpg" alt=""></a>
         <div class="card-body">
           <p class="card-text">OpenEyes provides a rich graphical set of tools (Eyedraw) to document the appearance of the eye.
 These serve as visual metaphors for the eye examination.
 The drawing objects are called doodles which can be used to make an automatic diagnosis.
-The anterior segment eyedraw links enface and side views to document anterior chamber pathology, in this case, thinning of the cornea.</p>
+The anterior segment eyedraw links en face and side views to document anterior chamber pathology, in this case, thinning of the cornea.</p>
         </div>
       </div>
     </div>